aesara-devs/aesara/doc/extending/op.rst

    are the symbolic variables corresponding to the value you want to right multiply the jacobian with.

-   Same conventions as for the grad method hold.
-If your op is not differentiable, you can return None.
-Note that in contrast to the method :func:`grad`, for :func:`R_op` you need to return the same number of outputs as there are outputs of the op.
+   Same conventions as for the :meth:`Op.grad` method hold.
+If your :class:`Op` is not differentiable, you can return None.
+Note that in contrast to the method :meth:`Op.grad`, for :meth:`Op.R_op` you need to return the same number of outputs as there are outputs of the :class:`Op`.
 You can think of it in the following terms.
 You have all your inputs concatenated into a single vector :math:`x`.
 You do the same with the evaluation points (which are as many as inputs and of the shame shape) and obtain